-An important methodology used to review the mission, vision, strategies, policies, and procedures of the probation department is a document review.
-It is particularly useful to direct significant attention to an analysis of the probation officer's manual and to any memorialized compilation of policies and procedures since these core documents should be guiding the probation work on a day-to-day basis.
-A review of these documents should focus on the probation department's strengths, weaknesses, and areas for improvement and continually answer the following two questions:
+An important methodology used to review the mission, vision, strategies, policies, and procedures of the probation department and court administration is a document review.
+It is particularly useful to direct significant attention to an analysis of the probation officer's manual and to any memorialized compilation of affiliated policies and procedures since these core documents should be guiding the probation and court's work on a day-to-day basis.
+A review of these documents should focus on the probation and court's strengths, weaknesses, and areas for improvement and continually answer the following two questions:

-- Do the documents reflect the mission, vision, goals, and sought outcomes of the probation department? - Do the documents provide a detailed description of how these foundational elements connect to the daily operations of a probation office?
+- Do the documents reflect the mission, vision, goals, and sought outcomes of the probation department and court? - Do the documents provide a detailed description of how these foundational elements connect to the daily operations of a probation office and court?